1.1 Information We Collect

 4.4 Unfortunately, no data transmission over the Internet can be guaranteed to be 100% secure.
 Accordingly, despite our best efforts to protect your personal information, BRM Institute cannot completely ensure or warrant the security of, any information you transmit to us, or to or from our online products or services.
 You transmit all such information at your own risk.
 However, once we receive your transmission, we make our best effort to ensure its security on our systems.

 5. Retention BRM Institute will not retain data longer than is necessary to fulfill the purposes for which it was collected or as required by applicable laws or regulations.
 BRM Institute Professional Members with an active account will have the responsibility to update and delete any personally identifiable information within their account they no longer want to be associated with themselves.
-When a member’s account is disabled, all personal data collected through the platform will remain a part of the member’s disabled account unless the member contacts us via email, or by calling +1.888.848.3012 and asks that it be permanently removed.
+When a member’s account is disabled, all personal data collected through the platform will remain a part of the member’s disabled account unless the member contacts us via email, and ask that it be permanently removed.

 6. Additional Website Information